nikomatsakis/babysteps/babysteps/_posts/2019-10-26-async-fn-in-traits-are-hard.md

 we're going to want to write a function that looks *something* like this[^scoped]:

 [^scoped]: Astute readers might note that I'm eliding a further challenge, which is that you need a scoping mechanism here to handle the lifetimes.
-Let's assume we have something like [Rayon's scope][scope] or [crossbeam's scope] available.
+Let's assume we have something like [Rayon's scope] or [crossbeam's scope] available.

 [Rayon's scope]: https://docs.rs/rayon/1.2.0/rayon/fn.scope.html
 [crossbeam's scope]: https://docs.rs/crossbeam/0.7.2/crossbeam/thread/struct.Scope.html